conifer-dev/conifer/content/posts/Life - The project lost in time.md

 **All-around** I'm glad the game never came to light if anything I would instead call it a learning project. **[You can find the asset pack for this project released on my itch.io page.](https://conifer-dev.itch.io/visual-novel-characters-asset-pack)**

+Thank you for taking your time to read through this wall of text

 [go]: https://golang.org/

 [gohtmltemplate]: https://golang.org/pkg/html/template/